SkireScripts/Aegis/README.md

 version 1.2

-## theres a discord server in the making, when of if i release this please join
+## theres a discord server in the making, when OR if i release this
-if i get good enough at c# i will 100% release this vegax devmode clone im at a level where i dont know how to add monaco or have border radius aka pretty ass
+if i get good enough at c# i will 100% release this vegax devmode clone

+im at a level where i dont know how to add monaco or have border radius aka pretty ass

 ## heres a screenshot of the current ui